 The school principal will determine what checks and paperwork are required of a provider, as appropriate for a one-off visit.
 This will be based on the principal's assessment of risks to students and the school.
 For example, a principal may determine that evidence of insurance cover, child protection training or health care training is not warranted for an initial meeting that only involves school staff.
 The External Provider Engagement Agreement would also not be necessary for one-off visits.

 An external provider making a one-off visit to a school must still meet Working With Children Check clearance requirements, including a completed Declaration for child related work - Specified volunteers and child related contractors and submitted proof of identity documentation, where this visit will involve interactions with students, and where it is the first school they attend to provide a service (for more information on screening requirements at first and subsequent schools, see previous FAQ: Does the school have to photocopy all external provider 100-point identification documents?).

-The department’s Probity Unit has developed a checklist that sets out the documentation requirements that apply to NDIS-funded disability services delivered in schools.
+The department's Probity Unit has developed a checklist that sets out the documentation requirements that apply to allied health and NDIS-funded disability services delivered in schools.